6 October 2025

 About opnMe online seminars:

-We invite you to watch the recordings of our past opnMe online seminars on the following topics:
+We invite you to watch the recordings of our previous opnMe online seminars that focus on other molecules from opnMe:

 • GR agonist: How our glucocorticoid receptor agonist impacted pancreatic cancer research